Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

     result = responses[job2.uuid][1].output  # 9
     ```

-    1. The `#!Python @job` decorator will be transformed into the Jobflow-specific `#!Python @job` decorator, which tells Jobflow to treat the function as a compute job.
+    1. The `#!Python @jf.job` decorator tells Jobflow to treat the function as a compute job.

     2. The Jobflow `#!Python Flow` object is a class that tells Jobflow to treat the list of jobs as a workflow.
 We cannot use the quacc `#!Python @flow` decorator with Jobflow.